 now why dont you put me back & let me hang out in my own self

 The snowy walk and table and chair and cry of the heart offer guidance for a new life adventure that newly begins.
 I have been on an interdisciplinary search for roles through multiple interests since early childhood.
-My love for movies and theater led to literature, history and Scandinavia language studies at Harvard, social science and social welfare studies at Washington University in St. Louis and the University of Michigan, and 20 years as a court researcher and domestic policy analyst in university research offices and nonprofit research settings in several cities.
-Fifteen years ago I returned to theater as a dramaturg and critic: script reading for Washington DC, Chicago, Philadelphia, and New York City theaters and festivals; dramaturging productions and readings in Chicago, Philadelphia, and New York; writing and mentoring young critics in Chicago and New York City, attending the O’Neill National Critics Institute as a Fellow in 2014, becoming an award adjudicator (Chicago’s Joseph Jefferson Awards Committee 2008-2009, and New York’s Drama Desk since 2012.
+My love for movies and theater led to literature, history and Scandinavian language studies at Harvard; social science and social welfare studies at Washington University in St. Louis and the University of Michigan; and 20 years as a court researcher and domestic policy analyst in university research offices and nonprofit research settings in several cities.
+Fifteen years ago I returned to theater as a dramaturg and critic: script reading for Washington DC, Chicago, Philadelphia, and New York City theaters and festivals; dramaturging productions and readings in Chicago, Philadelphia, and New York; writing and mentoring young critics in Chicago and New York City, attending the O’Neill National Critics Institute as a Fellow in 2014, becoming an award adjudicator (Chicago’s Joseph Jefferson Awards Committee 2008-2009, and New York’s Drama Desk since 2012).
 My fascination with theater design honed during years of writing and editing Chance Magazine continues with work on the Henry Hewes Design Award committee and the new Glenn M. Loney ATCA Production Design Award for Regional Theater.

 So this month I assume the role of Chair of the American Theatre Critics association, along with Frank Rizzo as Vice Chair and Robert Sokol as Secretary-Treasurer.
 It takes a village to run an organization, and this kid who took decades to find her voice, and who took a circuitous route toward dramaturgy and criticism, now will try not to break things while leading conversations and spending most of her time listening to critics and theater journalists around the country.

 Edward Lear’s wisdom will lead me.
 I expect to ask to talk, listen to answers, and be prepared to laugh a lot along the way.